IOT enabling Health and Wellness Device Designs

 The Internet of Things has been gaining a lot of interest among healthcare providers in India as well.
 A recent report from The Economic Times, mentions how leading hospitals in the country are now using IoT to improve the quality of healthcare they provide to their patients.
 Bangalore-based Manipal Hospital give expecting mothers a wearable health monitoring devices which when paired with a mobile phone application gives real-time information on the fetal heart rate, expecting mother’s blood pressure and other relevant data to the hospital information system which can use automated tools to highlight any anomalies.
 These Health Monitoring Device Designs can also alert doctors who can immediately initiate further tests to check for potential critical conditions like HELLP Syndrome which is difficult to diagnose but which can lead to fatalities.

-In the US, electronic health monitoring has been given the go-ahead by the Federal Communications Commission (FCC).
+In the US, electronic Health Monitoring Device Designs has been given the go-ahead by the Federal Communications Commission (FCC).
 FCC allows the use of allotted frequencies for sensors to control devices wirelessly in the monitoring of health at hospitals and homes.
 Such Health Monitoring Device Designs allow doctors to inform their patients of critical conditions before they happen and subsequently improves the quality of healthcare.

 Source: Proteus Digital Health

 Elderly, Home bound patients and differently abled people are bound to see the largest benefit from remote Health Monitoring Device Designs and assistive technology designs.
-There are several applications being developed that can help such people maintain their independent lifestyle – sensors on the person and throughout their home can help detect falls, wandering and even missed medication.
+There are several applications for health monitoring device designs that can help such people maintain their independent lifestyle – sensors on the person and throughout their home can help detect falls, wandering and even missed medication.
 Emergency call pendants can allow them to call for help when needed.
 A ‘smart’ prescription bottle could alert the user if a scheduled medication has been forgotten.